Gurux/gurux.serial.java/README.md

 If you have problems you can ask your questions in Gurux [Forum](http://www.gurux.org/forum).

 Before use you must compile gurux.serial.java.dll.
-It is located in dll folder under gurux.serial.java project.
+It is located in dll folder under gurux.serial.java project or you can download it <a href="www.gurux.org/Downloads/gurux.serial.java.zip">here</a>.
+We have build dll for Windows 32, Windows 64 and for 32 bit Linux.

 After it is compiled you must copy it to Java Runtime Environment's folder.

+For Windows:

 For version 1.6.0, this usually is c:\Program Files\Java\jre1.6.0_01 or c:\Program Files x86\Java\jre1.6.0_01

-Copy gurux.serial.java.dll to c:\Program Files\Java\jre1.6.0_01\bin\
+For Linux you can copy it to /lib folder.

 After that you can start to use Gurux serial port component.